apache/activemq-artemis/docs/user-manual/en/address-model.md

 </configuration>
 ```

-## Additional Information: Protocol Managers, Address
+## Protocol Managers

-A protocol manager maps protocol specific concepts down to the Apache ActiveMQ Artemis core model of addresses, queues and routing types.
-For example, when a client sends a MQTT subscription packet with the addresses
+A "protocol manager" maps protocol-specific concepts down to the core addressing model (using addresses, queues and routing types).
+For example, when a client sends a MQTT subscription packet with the addresses:

 ```
 /house/room1/lights
 /house/room2/lights
 ```

-The MQTT protocol manager understands that the two addresses require multicast semantics.
-The protocol manager will therefore first look to ensure that multicast is enabled for both addresses.
+The MQTT protocol manager understands that the two addresses require `MULTICAST` semantics.
+The protocol manager will therefore first look to ensure that `MULTICAST` is enabled for both addresses.
 If not, it will attempt to dynamically create them.
 If successful, the protocol manager will then create special subscription queues with special names, for each subscription requested by the client.

 The special name allows the protocol manager to quickly identify the required client subscription queues should the client disconnect and reconnect at a later date.
 If the subscription is temporary the protocol manager will delete the queue once the client disconnects.